bleutzinn/grav-plugin-add-page-by-form/README.md

 - `default_title` will be used as a fallback for the new page title when no other value is set;
 - `default_content` will be used as the page content for the new page when no other value is set;
-- `include_username` when set to `true` the logged in front-end user username is added to the new page frontmatter;
+- `include_username` when set to `true` the logged in frontend user username is added to the new page frontmatter;
 - `overwrite_mode` if `true` the new page will replace a page by the same name or slug if it exists.
 Both page content and media will be overwritten.

 ### Configuration Changes